-The Undertaking is required to submit the 2016 Solvency and Financial Condition Report (SFCR) to the Central Bank of Ireland (CBI) as part of the 2016 annual Solvency II returns.
-The SFCR is prepared pursuant to the Commission Delegated Regulation (EU) 2015/35 (The Delegated Acts) and the EIOPA Final Report on Public Consultation No. 14/047.
-The Delegated Acts supplement Directive 2009/138/EC as implemented in Ireland by the European Union (Insurance and Reinsurance) Regulations 2015.
+The Undertaking is required to submit the 2017 Solvency and Financial Condition Report (SFCR) to the Central Bank of Ireland (CBI) as part of the 2017 annual Solvency II returns.
+The SFCR is prepared pursuant to the Commission Delegated Regulation (EU) 2015/35 (The Delegated Acts) and the European Insurance and Occupational Pensions Authority (EIOPA) Final Report on Public Consultation No. 14/047.
+The Delegated Acts supplement Directive 2009/138/EC as implemented in Ireland by the EU (Insurance and Reinsurance) Regulations 2015.

-The SFCR is an annual public document, which is also submitted to the CBI.
-It is available on the Undertaking's website.
+The SFCR is an annual public document and is available on the Undertaking's website.